prsgaming/prs-game-design/README.md

 ---

-"Power Resource & Strategy" is a trademark of Open Ascendance, LLC.
+"Power Resource & Sovereignty" is a trademark of Open Ascendance, LLC.

 Copyright 2025 Open Ascendance, LLC